marcelloromani/microbit_guess_the_answer/README.md

 The others have to guess the answer by tapping "A" or "B".

-The first to send the correct ansewr wins.
+The first to send the correct answer wins.

-# Code setup
+# Code configuration

 Each participant gets a micro:bit and needs to customize the code for their role.